JimiWrd/dinac-fe/README.md

 # dinac-fe
-A front end for the DINAC app; written in PHP primarily as a learning exercise.
+A front end for the DINAC app; written in vanilla PHP, primarily as a learning exercise.